SmithWillSuffice/ohanga-pai/content/blog/22_mmtfornow.md

 MMT is thus more like a model.
 The science occurs when the model is applicable.

-### Macroeconomist are Not Willingly Unscientific?
+### Macroeconomists are Not Willingly Unscientific?

 I'll give people the benefit of the doubt.
 To engage in social discourse it's best to be conciliatory, and open.
-A good way to do this is to assume other people are not wilfully is leading or gaslighting.
+A good way to do this is to assume other people are not wilfully misleading or gaslighting.

 However, the libertarians and neoclassicals I run across are both scientific and unscientific.

-* When they pont to data showing "MMT is Wrong" they are scientific (sometimes).
+* When they point to data showing "MMT is Wrong" they are scientific (sometimes).
 I appreciate this work.
-Noen of it has held up though, but it is worthwhile debunking attempts.
+None of it has held up though, but they are worthwhile debunking attempts.
+Vital really.
 Any other MMT economist should welcome such discourse.
-* When they "prove" their ideology is correct, this is when they become unscientific. they enter into the dark realm of ideology confirmation.
-Every hyperinflation confirms their theory.
+* When they "prove" their ideology is correct, this is when they become unscientific.
+They enter into the dark realm of ideology confirmation.
+Every hyperinflation confirms their theory (in their diseased minds).

 **Note:** an MMT system, run by retarded politicians, can result in inflation, maybe even --- if they work hard enough --- hyperinflation.
-It would not "disprove MMT"".
+It would not "disprove MMT".

 One claim of MMT is that the Mosler Base Case for Analysis, absent corruption or fraud, will not result in hyperinflation, and will result in full employment with